pelosirm/explore-your-options-capstone/README.md

 ## Working Prototype

-Find the working protype here: https://explore-your-options.herokuapp.com
+Find the NODE working protype here: https://explore-your-options.herokuapp.com and REACT one here https://pelosirm.github.io/explore-your-options-capstone-react/build

 ## Functionality
 * When the user sets up for an account, they are able to search hikes by location and save them as they are planning out their trips.